• Skip to main content

 Pet food is another item that will see one of the most significant price increases.
 Keeping enough pet food for your dog, cat, rabbit, or any other type of pet will save you from spending more cash in the future.

 Feeding kids and pets is a costly undertaking.
 So, finding pet food with a long shelf life is essential.
-Dry and canned food typically has a long shelf-life, but if your dog eats raw food, you will need to freeze or refrigerate it.
+Dry and canned food typically have a long shelf life, but if your dog eats raw food, you will need to freeze or refrigerate it.

 Pasta

-Pasta is a must-have for Mum’s looking to save money during inflation.
-Cheap and long-lasting, pasta can be stored for decades in the right conditions without losing its taste.
+Pasta is a must-have for mums looking to save money during inflation.
+It is cheap and long-lasting, and in the right conditions, it can be stored for decades without losing its taste.

 Stocking up on different types of pasta will allow you to create a different dish and meal plan for the family.